Read This First

 Prompt 2: Let me be more precise: Superior predictive power over the long term is the best measure of the degree of rationality one possesses.
 Correct?

-The central claim is this: Positioning superior predictive power over the long term as the best measure of rationality is a compelling argument, especially within contexts where outcomes can be clearly defined and measured.
+In plain terms: Positioning superior predictive power over the long term as the best measure of rationality is a compelling argument, especially within contexts where outcomes can be clearly defined and measured.

 Superior long-term predictive power offers concrete, empirical evidence of one’s understanding of causal relationships in the world.
 It suggests that the individual’s models or theories about how things work are aligned with reality.